pashamaster/bichradio/README.md

 # bichradio

-A minimal PWA radio that shuffles tracks from a SoundCloud playlist.
+A minimal PWA radio that shuffles tracks from a bichradio playlist.

 ## Deploy in 5 steps